model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ## Summary

-Function contracts are a mechanism for a [stubbing]-like abstraction of concrete implementations but with a significantly reduced threat to soundness[^simple-unsoundness].
+Function contracts are a mechanism, similar to [stubbing], which allows a concrete implementations to be replaced by an overapproximation without losing soundness[^simple-unsoundness].

-Lays the ground work for modular verification.
+this allows for a modular verification.
 <!-- Shorter? -->

 [stubbing]: https://model-checking.github.io/kani/rfc/rfcs/0002-function-stubbing.html